Heritage: The Aerospatiale AS350B Squirrel

-One major setback experienced by the RAN in introducing the AS350B to ships’ deck operations was poly-carbonate airframe cracking on door posts and other load bearing forward fuselage areas brought about by unusual fuselage stresses whilst the helicopter was tethered to the moving deck with the main rotor turning (gyroscopic effect) during start up, deck operations and during shut down.
-This necessitated extra costly cabin/forward fuselage procurement and fitment until a poly-carbonate repair scheme was initiated to bolster fuselage component strength.
+One major setback experienced by the RAN in introducing the AS350B was poly-carbonate airframe cracking on door posts and other load bearing forward fuselage areas.
+The cracking commenced prior to embarked operations but was most probably accentuated once the aircraft were put to sea – one theory was that the cracking was accelerated by fuselage stresses whilst the helicopter was tethered to the moving deck or hangar.
+Whatever the reason, it necessitated extra costly cabin/forward fuselage procurement and fitment until a poly-carbonate repair scheme was initiated to bolster fuselage component strength.

-Embarked Squirrels were crewed by one pilot and one observer, and an experienced Chief Petty Officer, known as the Flight Senior Maintenance Sailor (FSMS), led the maintenance teams of three maintainers (one airframe/engines, one electrical/weapons and one communications).
+Embarked Squirrels were crewed by one pilot and one observer, and the Flight Senior Maintenance Sailor (FSMS), led the maintenance teams of three maintainers (one airframe/engines, one electrical/weapons and one communications).

 Apart from gaining occasional position fixes via TACAN (when the FFGs had activated it) the Squirrel Observers were using primarily DR navigation, backed up by the Doppler Navigation system.
 Prior to the introduction of GPS, it was testament to their navigation skills that the aircraft could still be navigated with such precision.
 With good reason, the Squirrel soon earned the nick-name, ‘Battle Budgie.’